 - the community priorities identified by ClubGRANTS Local Committees in relation to Category 1 projects and services;

-- the advertising in newspapers across the State by ClubsNSW indicating that registered clubs are seeking applications for ClubGRANTS projects; and
+- the advertising in newspapers across the State by ClubsNSW indicating that registered clubs are seeking applications for Category 1 ClubGRANTS projects; and

-- the accountability steps to be taken by registered clubs when claiming gaming machine tax reduction on the basis of ClubGRANTS funding.
+- the accountability steps to be taken by registered clubs when claiming a gaming machine tax rebate on the basis of ClubGRANTS funding.